-Traditional BBQ Food – @churrasqueira_rio
+Traditional BBQ – Brazilian Cuisine @churrasqueira_rio

-This is a new player in town, but his notoriety has in fact infiltrated across state boarders as the original restaurant and owner hail from the great Juiz de Fora.
+This is a new player in town, but his notoriety has, in fact, infiltrated across state boarders as the original restaurant and owner hail from the great Juiz de Fora.
 This may seem like your average steak house, however, there is something beeaaauutiful about the way Mineiros (natives of Minas Gerais state) cook their meat that brings tender, drool-worthy succulence.
 Absolutely anything on this menu is astounding, though I’ll run through my favourites so far.

 Grab a starter to share of fried gilo.
 This is pretty rank raw, but fried up it tastes a little like a slightly bitter fried zucchini.
 Definitely a conversation starter at least.
-Both the rib-eye steak and the grilled chicken are excellent choices for main and as a side get mandioca chips (fried cassava).
+Both the rib-eye steak and the grilled chicken are excellent choices for main and as a side get mandioca fries (fried cassava).

 Basically, my advice is be a team.
 That is, work your way through the meats and I’ll guarantee you’ll want to give the chef a pat on the back before you leave this establishment.

 Traditional Portuguese Food – http://restaurantecervantes.com.br